Jamie-233/Eat-Fucking-Cookie/README.md

 > 🍪 Enjoy delicious cookies

 ## Introduction

-Eat-Fucking-Cookie is a cookie manager.
-Help people easily add, delete, edit, search, import, export
+Eat-Fucking-Cookie is a Chrome Extensions Using React Eat-Fucking-Cookie is a cookie manager.
+Help people easily add, delete, edit, search, import, export.